CalebFenton/CalebFenton.github.io/source/_posts/monitoring-https-of-a-single-app-on-osx.md

-title: "How to Monitor HTTPS Traffic of a Single App on OSX"
+title: "Monitoring HTTPS Traffic of a Single App on OSX"
 tags:
   - python
   - networking